nikogura/nikogura.com/NikOguraResume.md

 [United Martial Arts - Plymouth, MN](#united-martial-arts---plymouth,-mn)

+## Scribd - San Francisco, CA
+2018 *DevOps Engineer*

+Leveling up the enterprise by helping everyone get better at being faster, and faster at being better.

+Making everything *just work* in a delightful fashion for our customers, but also for ourselves.

 ## Stitch Fix - San Francisco, CA
 2017 *Data Platform Engineer  Algorithms and Analytics Department*